RexLinz/ESPwebIO/README.md

 Commands writing data return 1 as result if successful, 0 on error

+### Serial

+Sending and receiving from serial lines (UART)

+- **/Serial0** pins TX=GPIO0, RX=GPIO1 - connected to USB.
+Also available as **/Serial**
+- **/Serial1** not available on Dev Kit C without remapping pins
+- **/Serial2** pins TX=GPIO17, RX=GPIO16

+#### Serial configuration

+- begin=baud   ... initialize.
+Equal to Serial.begin(baudrate) on Arduino. **NOTE** at the moment serial settings are fixed to 8N1
+- setBaud=baud ... change baud rate.
+Equal to Serial.setBaud(baudrate) on Arduino
+- txPin=pin
+- rxPin=pin
+- setTerm=CR|LF|CRLF (default)

+**NOTE** if accessing a serial port on different pins than default set txPin and rxPin before calling begin, e.g. <http://WebIO/Serial1?txPin=23&rxPin=22&begin(115200)> to configure Serial1 using txPin 23, rxPin 22 at 115200 baud, 8N1.

+#### reading and writing to Serial

+- write=string ... send string out to client
+- writeln=string ... send string adding configured line termination
+- read ... read all data available on serial port
+- readln ... read single line removing configured line termination.
+If a full line is not available return empty data.

 ## Revision history

+- V1.1 added access to Serial (=Serial0), Serial1 and Serial2
 - V1.0 access to GPIO